MusalX/alx-system_engineering-devops/0x00-shell_basics/README.md

 14 copy cp -n dont overwrite existing -n newer version  *.html extension .. from new to parent 15 move only starting with upper case *[A-Z] to a destination dire 16 remove all files ending with ~  *~
+17 mkdir -p allow creating also parent dir if not existing